-Cash and Cash Equivalents - CGRS-CA's cash consists of cash on deposit in checking accounts.
+Cash and Cash Equivalents - CGRS-CA's cash consists of cash on deposit in a checking account.
 When applicable, cash equivalents represent money market funds or short-term investments with original maturities of three months or less from the date of purchase.

 Grants and Accounts Receivable - CGRS-CA records receivables that are expected to be collected within one year at net realizable value.
 When material, receivables expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the asset.
+In subsequent years, amortization of the discounts (when applicable) will be included in contribution revenue in the statements of activities.